Key Takeaways

 Foods to Include for Inflammation

-Rather than focusing on foods to avoid, it’s best to focus on all the delicious foods you can add to your plate when you’re following an anti-inflammatory diet.
-If you’re struggling to come up with an anti-inflammatory grocery list on your own, consider booking a virtual appointment with a registered dietitian at Nourish.
+Rather than focusing on foods to avoid, it’s best to focus on all the delicious foods you can add to your plate while following an anti-inflammatory diet.

 Protein